-COVID-19 has also increasingly become associated with various long-term cognitive and behavioral difficulties, which are often chronic and may be permanent.
-Terms like “COVID Brain Fog” or “COVID long haulers” for people suffering from persistent symptoms are being used to describe this phenomenon.
+COVID-19 has also increasingly become associated with various long-term cognitive and behavioral difficulties which are often chronic and may be permanent.
+Terms like “Covid Brain Fog” or “long-haulers” for people suffering from persistent symptoms, are being used to describe this phenomena.

 Tens of thousands of people in the United States are being identified as post-COVID long haulers.
-Published studies and surveys from the Center for Disease Control and Prevention indicate that between 50% to 80% of COVID patients continue to experience symptoms months after the onset of COVID-19, even after tests no longer detect the virus in their body.
-This affects healthy people and those with underlying medical conditions.
+Published studies and surveys indicate that between 50% to 80% of Covid patients continue to experience symptoms months after the onset of COVID-19, even after tests no longer detect virus in their body.

 HOW COVID DAMAGES THE BRAIN

-According to Dr. Andrew E. of Harvard Medical School, there are several ways COVID can damage the brain:
+According to Dr. Andrew E. Budson, of Harvard Medical School, there are several ways Covid can damage the brain:

-What we are now learning is that COVID-19 impacts the immune system, which in turn can lead to damaged circuits in the brain.
-COVID-19 can disable or weaken our body’s first immune response, called the initial innate immune response, preventing it from working adequately.
-Consequently, in the absence of some of the usual early checks on viral replication, the virus can replicate more efficiently.
+What we are now learning, is that COVID-19 impacts the immune system which in turn can lead to damaged circuits in the brain.
+COVID-19 has the ability to disable or weaken our bodies first immune response, called the initial innate immune response, preventing it from working adequately.
+Consequently, in the absence of some of the usual early checks on viral replication the virus is able to replicate more easily.
 This allows the virus to quickly flood the body with a high viral load.
-As a result, the viral invaders may only come under full attack much later in the immune response once the adaptive immune system is activated.
+As a result, the viral invaders may only come under full attack much later in the immune response, once the adaptive immune system is activated.

 Given the advanced state of the infection, the resulting later immune response (adaptive) tends to be much stronger and more overwhelming in order to accommodate the greatly increased viral load.
 This situation may account for the dramatic escalation of the immune response and the resulting cytokine storm often observed in severe COVID-19 infections.

-Scarring and neuronal loss are likely of a COVID-19 infection, possibly leading to impaired ATP production and depleted energy reserves in the brain.
-Neurons are very high-energy consumers.
-Though the brain compromises only 2-4% of total body weight, it accounts for 20-30% of the body’s total energy consumption.
-Neurons are incredibly energy-hungry, in part because they contain mitochondria.
-Mitochondria are the energy-generating organelles of all cells.
-In many parts of the body, such as adipose tissue, there are comparatively few mitochondria cell.
+Scarring and neuronal loss are likely results of a COVID-19 infection, possibly leading to impaired ATP production and depleted energy reserves in the brain.
+Neurons are very high energy consumers.
+Though the brain compromises only 2-4% of total body weight, nonetheless it accounts for 20-30% of the body’s total energy consumption.
+Neurons are incredibly energy-hungry, in part because they contain a large number of mitochondria.
+Mitochondria are the energy generating organelles of all cells.
+In many parts of the body such as adipose tissue, there are comparatively few mitochondria in a given cell.
 An individual neuron, by contrast, may contain tens of thousands of mitochondria.
-The need to feed so many mitochondria is one of the reasons neurons are so .
+The need to feed so many mitochondria is one of the reasons neurons are so energy hungry.

-“One of the most common mental health effects and challenges has been depression and anxiety,” said Dr. Sanghavi, chief medical director of the intensive care unit at Mayo Clinic in Jacksonville, Florida.
-“The pandemic itself has brought about a lot of challenges to the patients’ life, be it financial or personal, and add to it the recuperation from an illness like COVID.
+“One of the most common mental health effects and challenges has been depression and anxiety,” said Dr. Sanghavi. medical director of the intensive care unit at Mayo Clinic in Jacksonville, Florida, “The pandemic itself has brought about a lot of challenges to the patients’ life, be it financial or personal, and add to it the recuperation from an illness like COVID.
 In addition to depression and anxiety, other mental health effects might be insomnia and PTSD.”

-Doctors remain uncertain which treatment options might be helpful.
-Researchers are still struggling to understand the pathophysiology of COVID.
+Doctors remain are still certain which treatment options might be helpful.
+Researchers are still struggling to understand the pathophysiology of Covid.
 This is still a very new disease.
-The answers are not clear and certainly not simple.
+The answers are not clear, and certainly not simple.
 Even defining the problem and treatment for each patient is complicated.
-Post-COVID clinics are popping up all over the country, trying to find ways to diagnose and help patients.
-“Our worry as health care providers is that we don’t know how many of these symptoms are permanent, or if there is permanent damage being done,” Dr. Christine Sandrock, Professor at UC Davis, said.
+Post Covid clinics are popping up all over the country trying to find ways to diagnosis and help patients.
+“Our worry as health care providers is that we don’t know how many of these symptoms are permanent, or if there is permanent damage being done,” Dr Christine Sandrock, Professor at UC Davis, said.